AM Basics & Station Setup

 carrier level, using a pulse width modulator, will require a power

-supply voltage of at least 125 volts.
+supply voltage of at least 113 volts.
+120V would be better, as there is

 To the Right: Power Supply section of the pulse width modulator.
 The